hknrtrk/bu-teslab.github.io/_pages/team/_posts/2000-01-01-hakan-erturk.md

 - MS in Mechanical Engineering, Middle East Technical University, Ankara, Turkey (1997)
 - BS in Mechanical Engineering, Middle East Technical University, Ankara, Turkey (1994)
 ---

-Prof. Hakan Ertürk is a professor of mechanical engineering and a faculty member at Bogazici University.